Debug Tools

 The Debug UI contains many ways to debug the vehicles’ JBeam physics properties.
 This UI includes the debug modes listed below and also includes vehicle spawning functions.

 Debug UI includes a selector of vehicle parts affected by the debug tools which works like a checklist - highlighted parts will be affected, others not.
 You can use the checkmark icon to quickly select and unselect all parts.
-After changing a part in the vehicle’s own parts selector, you should use the Sync button to update the changes.
+After changing a part in the vehicle’s own parts selector or changing a visibility of a part there, changes will be synced automatically.
 The selector also includes a search bar.

 The debug UI includes the following sections, among others: